c-vandenberg/aizynthfinder-project/README.md

 ## 1.2 Retrosynthetic Search Tree

 Typically, the retrosynthetic analysis of a target molecule is an **iterative process** whereby the **subsequent fragments are themselves broken down** until we **reach a stop criterion**.
-This stop criterion is typically when we reach **precursors that are commerically available/in stock**.
+This stop criterion is typically when we reach **precursors that are commercially available/in stock**.

 <br>
   <div align="center">